-Textual analysis is the process of gathering and examining data to understand what a set of texts talk about.
+Textual analysis is the process of gathering and examining qualitative data to understand what it’s about.

-Fortunately, developments in the sub-fields of Artificial Intelligence (AI) like machine learning and Natural Language Processing (NLP) are creating unprecedented opportunities to process and analyze large collections of data.
+Fortunately, developments in the sub-fields of Artificial Intelligence (AI) like machine learning and natural language processing (NLP) are creating unprecedented opportunities to process and analyze large collections of text data.

-Thanks to algorithms trained with machine learning it is possible to perform a myriad of tasks that involve analyzing text, like topic classification (automatically tagging texts based on their content), feature extraction (identifying specific characteristics in a text) and sentiment analysis (recognizing the emotions that underlie a given text).
-One of the best things about this is that you don’t necessarily need to have coding skills – getting started with text analysis can be quite straightforward.
+Thanks to algorithms trained with machine learning it is possible to perform a myriad of tasks that involve analyzing text, like topic classification (automatically tagging texts by topic), feature extraction (identifying specific characteristics in a text) and sentiment analysis (recognizing the emotions that underlie a given text).

 Below, we’ll dive into textual analysis with machine learning, what it is and how it works, and reveal its most important applications in business and academic research: